d·HEALTH Barcelona: an edition marked by Covid-19

-The Design Health Barcelona (d·HEALTH Barcelona) postgraduate fellowship, promoted by Biocat to develop future leaders and businesspeople in healthcare innovation, guides multidisciplinary teams of fellows through a full innovation cycle, from identifying unmet clinical needs to designing and prototyping a feasible solution, as well as scouting for funding. d·HEALTH Barcelona is inspired by the prestigious Stanford University Biodesign Fellowship.
+The Design Health Barcelona (d·HEALTH Barcelona) postgraduate fellowship, promoted by Biocat to develop entrepreneurs and future leaders in healthcare innovation, guides multidisciplinary teams of fellows through a full innovation cycle, from identifying unmet clinical needs to designing and prototyping a feasible solution, as well as scouting for funding to take their solution to market. d·HEALTH Barcelona is inspired by the prestigious Stanford University Biodesign Fellowship.

 In 2020, Biocat held the 7th edition of the d·HEALTH Barcelona fellowship, which was clearly marked by the Covid-19 crisis.
 Initially, participants began the first weeks of their clinical immersions at Bellvitge University Hospital, Germans Trias i Pujol University Hospital and Vall d’Hebron University Hospital, but they had to stop due to the Covid-19 healthcare crisis.
 Despite the situation, Biocat pivoted the program to have participants focus their efforts on identifying current and future needs associated with the pandemic, and propose solutions to address them through a virtual clinical immersion adapted to the conditions (43 interviews with healthcare personnel, patients and other professionals from the sector).